-With in particular another Parliamentary by-election on the books, there’s likely to be an upsurge of Liberal Democrat members and supporters with questions about the number of leaflets the party delivers in such contests.
+With the May elections approaching, there’s likely to be an upsurge of Liberal Democrat members and supporters with questions about the number of leaflets the party delivers in such contests.

-So here’s a quick guide to the most frequently asked questions…
+So here’s a return to my quick guide to the most frequently asked questions…

 Q. Do leaflets work?

 A. Yup.
 There’s plenty of evidence, both internal party evidence (e.g. tracking changes in canvass data in the aftermath of leaflets) and also from academic research.
-Examples of the latter are here and here.
+Examples of the latter are here and here, and there’s also polling evidence of voters remembering getting leaflets and being influenced by them.
 Plus there’s the evidence of what other parties have done when they’ve walloped us in elections.